acesir/hdfs-storm-indexer/README.md

 * SolrBolt pushes binary data stream for indexing in Solr
 * HBaseBolt stores raw image with linked ID between Solr
 * TesseractBolt parses images text and updates Solr document
+* ASP .NET WebApp to talk to HBase and Solr for uploading as well as retrieinvg and searching raw file content